Appleby railway station: Facilities

-The main brick-built station building with booking office and waiting room is located on the northbound platform.
-This is the original building of 1876.
+The main brick-built station building with booking office and waiting room is located on the northbound platform; this is the original building of 1876.
 A smaller brick-built waiting room, also of 1876, is located on the southbound platform.
 A period wrought iron lattice footbridge links the two platforms.
-Step-free access to both is also available (via the road underbridge & ramps to the southbound platform, direct from the station entrance for northbound travellers).
-The booking office is open for 9 hours, six days per week (not Sundays) - tickets can be purchased from a ticket vending machine when the office is closed.
-Train running times are available via telephone and timetable posters, with digital information screens also in the process of being commissioned here (and at other stations on the line).
+Step-free access to both is also available, via the road underbridge & ramps to the southbound platform, direct from the station entrance for northbound travellers.
+The booking office is open for nine hours per day, six days per week (not Sundays); tickets can be purchased from a ticket vending machine when the office is closed.
+Train running times are available via telephone and timetable posters, with customer information screens on both platforms and public address to announce trains.